-The Dart Cherokee Basin #A3-36 Fields, 36-T.34S.-R.14E., Montgomery County, KS, was selected for cuttings desorption tests in association with an on-going coalbed gas research project at the Kansas Geological Survey.
-The samples were gathered March 10, 2005 by personnel from Dart Cherokee Basin L.L.C., and turned over to LeaAnn Davidson of the Kansas Geological Survey on March 14, 2005.
+The Dart Cherokee Basin #A2-26 Timmons et al., NW NE NW 26-T.29S.-R.14E., Wilson County, KS, was selected for cuttings desorption tests in association with an ongoing coalbed gas research project at the Kansas Geological Survey.
+The samples were gathered November 15, 2005 by personnel from Dart Cherokee Basin L.L.C., and soon turned over to LeaAnn Davidson of the Kansas Geological Survey.
 Samples were obtained during normal drilling of the well, with no cessation of drilling before zones of interest (i.e., coals and dark shales in the Cherokee Group) were penetrated.
-The well was drilled using an air rotary rig owned by McPherson Drilling.

 The samples were canistered, with surface time and canistering times noted.
 These samples were collected in canisters that were supplied by Dart Cherokee Basin L.L.C. and the Kansas Geological Survey.
-Lag times for samples to reach the surface (important for assessing lost gas) were determined by using the lag times from a nearby air-drilled well (Dart Cherokee Basin #CH-1 Holder; sec.
-1-T.30S.-R.14E., Wilson County, KS), which was also drilled using this particular drilling rig.
-The lag times were determined by periodically noting the time it took for cuttings to reach the surface following resumption of drilling after new pipe was added to the drill string.
+Lag times for samples to reach the surface (important were determined by the wellsite geologist and driller.

-Seven cuttings samples from the Pennsylvanian Cherokee Groups were collected:
+The cuttings samples from the Pennsylvanian Cherokee Group were: